-The written evaluation report, informed by a body of evidence collected in the months prior, shall include fair and reliable measures of the Teacher's performance against the Teacher Quality Standards and be used to rate a Teacher as highly effective, effective, partially effective, or ineffective.
+The written evaluation report, informed by a body of evidence collected in the months prior, shall include fair and reliable measures of the Teacher's performance against the Teacher Quality Standards and be used to rate a Teacher as highly effective, effective, partially effective, or ineffective.-School Districts and BOCES shall collect enough evidence of Teacher performance with sufficient frequency and in a manner designed to ensure that the complete body of evidence leads to a fair and reliable measure of each Teacher's performance against the Teacher Quality Standards.
 Teachers shall receive the written evaluation report at least two weeks before the last class day of the school year.

-- 5.01 (F) (3) Ongoing Data Collection and Analysis.
-School Districts and BOCES shall collect and analyze data on multiple occasions, in order to provide actionable feedback and support to Educators on a regular basis in an effort to make evaluation an ongoing process rather than an event and to facilitate continuous improvement. - 5.01 (F) (4) Differentiated Evaluation and Support Needs.
+5.01 (G) (3) Ongoing Data Collection and Analysis.
+Beginning July 2013, School Districts and BOCES shall collection information about Principal and Teacher performance against the Elements for each Quality Standard, in order to inform decisions related to professional development and support.
+School Districts and BOCES shall collect and analyze data on an ongoing basismultiple occasions, in order to provide actionable feedback and support to educators on a regular basis, and to ensure that in in an effort to make evaluation is an ongoing process rather than an event and to facilitate continuous improvement.
+Whenever there is a substantial concern, based on prior evaluations or informal information, that an educator is in need of support, School Districts and BOCES shall collect data about performance through observations or other methods.
+This data shall be shared with the educator in a timely fashion and in a manner that facilitates improvement.

+5.01 (G) (4) Differentiated Evaluation and Support Needs.
 District evaluation policies may reflect a determination that different categories of Teachers require varying degrees of evaluation and support.